What it’s like to evacuate from a wildfire

 For one, Shoots said people underrate the effect that visibility has on their escape routes.
 With thick smoke rising in the area immediately near a home, drivers can’t safely see the road, much less breathe, when they get out to walk.
 Even as officials try to direct traffic, back-ups start to build on the roads.

-“Things are going to start to deteriorate very quickly,” the fire captain told FOX 5.
+“Things are going to start to deteriorate very quickly,” the fire captain said.
 “A lot of people have lost their lives deciding to stay.”

 Even if they’ve gathered emergency supplies and are ready to go (see more on that below), Shoots said there’s another evacuation issue that slips people’s minds: having the gas to get out of town.